fodoole/qeen-analytics-sdk/README.md

      - `contentSelectors: { [key: string]: string }` - An object with CSS selectors as keys and optimized content as values.
      - `rawContentSelectors: [ { uid: string, path: string, value: string } ]` - An array of raw content selectors; included for debugging purposes.
 - **`initPageSession(pageData: ContentResponse): void`**
-   - Initializes the page session with the provided `pageData`.
+   - Initializes the page session with the provided `pageData` that was fetched from the API.
 - **`setContentServed(): void`**
    - Sets the content served flag to `true`.
 - **`resetContentServed(): void`**